Khanhs3043/Godot-Game/README.md

 ## How to play the game
 The game allows players to take on the role of a character and their task is to find lost items for this character, needing to find enough items for the character to heal his soul.

-The game must have 5 different levels, corresponding to 5 items to find: Diadem, diary, cup, ring, medal.
+The game must have 4 different levels, corresponding to 5 items to find: Diadem, diary, ring, locket.
 Each level has different gameplay and challenges, requiring players to use different skills and strategies to complete.

 Use the arrow keys to move left, right, forward or backward.
+### Diary
+SHIFT = Activate stealth
+- A = move Left
+- D = move Right
+- S = move Down
+- W = move Up
+- Approach the chest and click on it to open it
+### Diadem
+- Click, Drag and Drop to interact with objects in the room
+- Enter text to invoke the spell
+### Locket:
+* on the ground:
+  - A = move Left
+  - D = move Right
+  - SPACE = Jump
+* Underwater:
+  - A = move Left
+  - D = move Right
+  - S = move Down
+  - W = move Up
+  - Left click = shoot
+### Ring:
+- A = move Left
+- D = move Right
+- SPACE = Jump
+- double SPACE = double Jump
+- E = Collect objects
 ## Installation
 To run this application, you will have to use Godot4 software.
-Copy the project to your computer.
+Download or clone the project to your computer.
 Import the project (find and open the project.godot file) into godot.
 Wait for it to download all resources.
 Then press the run button.

-You can also play the game by clicking this link: https://github.com/Khanhs3043/Godot-Game to open github of game.
+You can download the exe file to be ready to play our game.
+Follow this link: https://drive.google.com/file/d/1Dq8P1BBiqytdXYCd5WlNwATrBWZQr8Ra/view?usp=sharing

 <a><img src="https://github.com/nguyendinhvucbg2k3/Kan/blob/main/game/home1.png" alt="Home" width="500"></a>
 <a><img src="https://github.com/nguyendinhvucbg2k3/Kan/blob/main/game/home2.png" width="500"></a>

 ## Tools used in this game:
 Godot4, GDScript.
 The game is made on godot 4 software.
 <img src="https://upload.wikimedia.org/wikipedia/commons/6/6a/Godot_icon.svg" alt="Godot game" width="30">

+## Contributors:
+1. Nguyễn Thị Xuân Khánh
+2. Nguyễn Thị Quỳnh Trang
+3. Nguyễn Diệu Linh
+4. Thạc Nguyễn Đình Vũ